What You Need to Know

 - If you don’t have an insurance policy, you won’t be able to buy a used car from a dealership

 If you already have insurance, you’ll need to work quickly to switch your coverage from your previous vehicle to your new car.
-Though, if you don’t have car insurance already, you’ll need to buy coverage before the final purchase can be completed.
+If you don’t have a policy already, you’ll need to buy car insurance before you can finalize your new vehicle purchase.

 Learn more about getting the best car insurance for your new vehicle and how to avoid driving without it.

-How long do you have to get used car insurance after purchase?
+How long do you have to get insurance after buying a used car?

 The first thing to know when buying a used car is that a grace period usually covers your vehicle from the moment you leave the car dealership until a specific time period.

 This grace period varies state by state and from insurer to insurer.
 However, some states don’t have grace periods for insuring a used car, requiring drivers to switch their insurance or buy new coverage immediately after purchase.

 The penalties for driving without car insurance include the following: